As seen in:

 How to Write a Resume Summary or Resume Objective

+Not.
 In reality she's got a stack of tech resumes as big as 350 East Cermak to get through by snacktime.
-She'll spend six seconds on yours, if you're lucky.
+And according to our HR statistics report, she'll only spend six seconds on yours, if you're lucky.

 A resume summary uses your experience to prove you fit the job.
 Choose it if you've got servers full.